-Г .
-I

 Application : Applied

 Explanation on : The Chairman and the Chief Executive Officer

-application of the practice The position of Chairman and Chief Executive Officer are held by different persons.
+application of the

+practice The positions of Chairman and Chief Executive Officer are held by different persons.
 Mr. Ramon S. Ang is the Chairman of the Board.
 He is also an Executive Director.
-The Chairman is neither a Member of the Board Audit & Risk Management Committee nor the Nominating Committee.
+The Chairman of the Board is neither the Chairman nor a member of the Board Audit & Risk Management Committee, the Nominating Committee, or the Board Sustainability Committee.
 Mr. Lubin B. Nepomuceno is the Chief Executive Officer.
-He is also an Executive Director and the Chairman of the Management Committee that is tasked with the day-to-day operational management of the Company.
+He is also an Executive Director and the Chairman of the Management Committee that is tasked with the day-today operational management of the Company.
 The separation was implemented in 2013 as recommended by the then Malaysian Corporate Governance Code 2012.
 The Company and the Board will continue with this practice.
-The separation in offices is also expressly stated in the Board Charter.
+The separation of offices is also expressly stated in the Board Charter.
 The Board Charter further specifies the separate roles and responsibilities of the Chairman and the Chief Executive Officer.

-Explanation for : departure
+Explanation for :

+departure

-Large companies are requ ired to complete the columns below.
+Large companies are requi ired to complete the columns below.
 Non-large companies are encouraged

-to complete the columns l pelow.
+to complete the columns b pelow.

 Measure :

 Timeframe :